smukherj1/expenses-v3/design.md

 ### Currency Validation

 The backend rejects any transaction where `currency !== 'CAD'`.
-This is enforced at:

-1. File parsing stage (reject files with non-CAD currencies).
+This is enforced at the file parsing stage (reject files with non-CAD currencies).
-2. Database level (CHECK constraint).